-Visiting a big city like Seoul on a time-crunch is never easy.
+Visiting a big city like Seoul on a time crunch is never easy.
 There’s a multitude of interesting things to do in Seoul, spreading far and wide.
-There’s even a handful of awesome Seoul day trips that make an excellent case for extending your stay in South Korea’s capital just a tad longer during your first-time Korea itinerary.
+There are even a handful of awesome Seoul day trips that make an excellent case for extending your stay in South Korea’s capital just a tad longer during your first-time Korea itinerary.

 This 1-day Seoul itinerary is designed to give you a small taste of the city—hopefully enough to convince you to return or even inspire you to change your plans on the spot.

-After checking out several of the best places to visit in Korea, it’s hard for me to conclude that there’s anything on the peninsula quite like Seoul.
+After checking out several of the best places to visit in Korea, it’s hard for me to conclude that there’s any place on the peninsula quite like Seoul.

 And while it might not win many beauty awards, no city in Korea will keep you as well-fed, entertained, and engaged as the wild ride that is Seoul.

-There’s no better place to start your Seoul itinerary than Gyeongbokgung Palace.
-Built as the main Joseon dynasty palace in the late 14th-century, Gyeongbokgung is one of the most endearing symbols of Seoul and an absolute must-see on your first day in Seoul.
+There’s no better place to start your Seoul trip itinerary than Gyeongbokgung Palace.
+Built as the main Joseon dynasty palace in the late 14th century, Gyeongbokgung is one of the most endearing symbols of Seoul and an absolute must-see on your first day in Seoul.

 Although it’s nowhere near as grand as it once was (the current restoration project seeks to change that), Gyeongbokgung Palace still has the power to whisk you away to another time.